ARTICLES

 New interactive exhibits also available

-Admission to the Red Brick Government Building, excluding the free zone, is subject to a fee: 300 yen for adults, 200 yen for university and high school students, and free for junior high school students and younger and people with disabilities.
+Except for the free zone, admission to the Red Brick Government Building is subject to a fee: 300 yen for adults, 200 yen for university and high school students, and free for junior high school students and younger and people with disabilities.
 From here, we will introduce the new Red Brick Government Building, which has been reborn as a new hub for disseminating information on Hokkaido's history, culture, and tourism.

 2F: History of the Red Brick Building (Commissioner's Office, Urban Planning, Architecture)